 Finding Reputable Coupons Sources

 Before you coupon at the store, you have to access them.
 You can secure coupons in several ways.
 The most reliable method would be through store loyalty accounts.
 Stores like Albertsons, HEB, and other national grocers have these accounts.
 To access the account’s logon to their websites and sign up.
 Clip coupons to your account and enter your loyalty number at checkout for instant savings and coupons.
 You can secure coupons by purchasing a Sunday or early Sunday edition paper.
 To get enough inserts you may have to purchase 4 copies.
 Please be aware some inserts may not be offered in your area.

 If you lack adequate access to deals, you can find a reliable coupon service that will ship inserts to you.
 They often offer you several inserts based on the week they come out.
 You can see previews of the inserts and select the number of each insert you want.
 You can also access high dollar regional offerings and get pre-clipped ones as well.

 Once you have secured your deals, make your shopping list.
 Afterward, you need to read the fine print.
 The fine print tells you how many like coupons you can use per transaction or day.
 It tells you the expiration date and what items are included or excluded.
 Reading these details means the difference between the full price and super discounts.
 It will also help you identify the exact item and size you need.

 Doubling and Stacking Opportunities

 One other opportunity aimed at getting the most out of coupons is doubling.
 Some stores double for more savings.
-Bi-Lo doubles manufacturer coupons up to 0.60 cents, Lowes Foods doubles manufacturer coupons up to .99 cents, and Harris Teeter doubles up to $2.
+Bi-Lo doubles manufacturer up to 0.60 cents, Lowes Foods doubles manufacturer coupons up to .99 cents, and Harris Teeter doubles up to $2.
 Check your local store’s coupon policy to see if they have these opportunities available for you.

 Price Match and Competitor Coupons